Extending functionality with custom parameters

 Note: Unlike Pywr v1.x a separate instance of the class is created for each scenario.
 This means you do not have to worry about state being shared between scenarios, and do not need to implement state for each scenario yourself.

-method, which is called for each time step in the scenario.
+The class should also implement before method, which is called for each time step in the scenario.

-This method should accept a ParameterInfo
+This method should accept a ParameterInfo object as its only argument.

-Finally, the class may also implement an after
+Finally, the class may also implement an after method, which is called after the resource allocation

 has been completed for the time step.